Karona Halt railway station

-Karona Halt railway station is a halt railway station on the Patna–Gaya line under Danapur railway division of the East Central Railway zone.
+Karona Halt railway station (station code: KRON), is a halt railway station on the Patna–Gaya line under Danapur railway division of the East Central Railway zone.
 The station is situated beside Patna–Gaya Road, Karona in Jehanabad district in the Indian state of Bihar.

 History

 Gaya was connected to Patna in 1900 by East Indian Railway Company by Patna–Gaya line.
 The Gaya to Jahanabad was electrified in 2002–2003.
 Electrification of the Patna–Gaya line was completed in 2003.